jfknow/jfk21.com/content/frontpage.md

 # A political movement

-This is a political party starting out in the next Parliament election in Denmark.
+Justice Freedom Knowledge (JFK) is a political party that will commence at the next Parliamental election in Denmark.
-At the same time also an attempt to start an international movement that wishes to help spread freedom for human beings and better conditions for animals through clever legislation.
+Simultaneously, JFK aim to ignite an international movement which spreads the message of freedom for human beings and better conditions for animals through clever legislation.

-One of the most important components in a successful transition from the current debt based monetary system will be to nationalize all the privately owned or privately controlled central banks to People Owned National Banks, that will issue debt free and interest free money directly to each citizen as a Citizen Dividend at a level equal to 4% of GDP (Gross Domestic Product) each year.
-This will allow the economy to grow on a steady rate, instead of the man-made booms and bust economic cycles we have been so accustomed to.
+One of the most important components in a successful transition from the current debt based monetary system will be to nationalize all the privately owned or privately controlled central banks to People Owned National Banks.
+These People Owned National Banks will issue debt free and interest free money directly to each citizen as a Citizen Dividend at a level equal to 4% of GDP (Gross Domestic Product) each year.
+This will allow the economy to grow at a steady rate, instead of the man-made boom and bust economic cycles that we have been accustomed to.
 Even not taking into account all the financial crisis the privately owned central banks have created, they are not even protecting the value of the currency.
 As two examples: USD has lost 95% of its value since the privately owned Federal Reserve was implemented in 1913.
 Icelandic kroner has lost 99% of its value since 1965.
 It is the same case with all other privately owned and controlled central banks.

 We need clever legislation that transfers legal rights and privileges from the few super rich families and multinational corporations to each individual human being.
 The aim is that as many decisions as possible is being made as close to where people live as possible, and made by people.
 And if countries join together in communities such as the EU, that it is the democratically elected parliament in the community, that has the authority to legislate.